QuickPitch Competition The Engler Open

 - At conclusion of pitches, 4 winners will be announced - 3 college and 1 high school

 - Total prize money of $3,000 will be allocated to the college winners!

 - The high school winner will be invited back to participate in a special Engler event in the Spring or Fall.

 - Finalists, judges, staff and special guests will enjoy dinner and networking after the awards are handed out.

 Quick Pitch Rules

-1. Each student will have two and a half minutes to pitch their idea to a panel of judges; at 30 seconds remaining, a timer will give a signal and then will stop the pitch at 2 ½ minutes.
+1. Each student will have three minutes to pitch their idea to a panel of judges; at 30 seconds remaining, a timer will give a signal and then will stop the pitch at 3 minutes.

-2. Judges will have three minutes for a question and answer session with the student.
+2. Judges will have two minutes for a question and answer session with the student.

 3. Visual aids / props (PowerPoint presentations, posters, displays, etc.) are not permitted.